Observation of excited $\Omega_c^0$ baryons in $\Omega_b^- \to \Xi_c^+ K^-\pi^-$ decays: Selection of decays

 \section{Selection of $\boldmath\textbf\Omegab \to \Xicp\Km\pim$ decays}

 The \Xicp candidates are formed by combining three tracks that are detached from any primary \proton\proton interaction vertex (PV) in the event.
 A good-quality vertex fit is required to select tracks originating from the same secondary vertex.
 The \Omegab candidates are selected by combining the \Xicp candidate with two tracks identified as a \Km and a \pim meson.
 Loose particle identification (PID) requirements are applied to all five final-state tracks in order to reduce background.
 The \Omegab candidates are required to have a transverse momentum $\pt > 3.5\gev$ and are constrained to originate from the PV by requiring a small \chisqip, where \chisqip is defined as the difference in the vertex-fit \chisq of a given PV reconstructed with and without the candidate under consideration.
-The \Omegab decay time is required to be larger than 0.2\ps.
+The \Omegab decay time is required to be larger than 0.2\ps, making the overlap with the prompt sample analysed in Ref.~\cite{LHCb-PAPER-2017-002} negligible.

 A boosted decision tree (BDT) classifier, implemented using the TMVA toolkit~\cite{Hocker:2007ht,*TMVA4}, is used to further reduce the background.
 Variables found to provide good discrimination between signal and background are: the PID information and \pt of the final-state tracks, the \Xicp \pt, the \Xicp and \Omegab \chisqip, the \Xicp and \Omegab vertex-fit \chisq, the \Omegab flight-distance significance, defined as the measured flight distance divided by its uncertainty, and the cosine of the \Xicp and \Omegab direction angles.
 The direction angle is defined as the angle between the \Xicp (\Omegab) momentum and the vector joining the PV and the \Xicp (\Omegab) decay vertex.
 The training of the BDT classifier is performed using simulated samples as signal and data as background separately for Run~1 and Run~2 data samples.
 The candidates used for the background sample are in the \numrange{6200}{6300}\mev range of the \Xicp\Km\pim mass spectrum, which is not populated by partially reconstructed \Omegab decays.
 The optimal selection criterion on the BDT response is found by maximising the figure of merit $\epsilon/(5/2 + \sqrt{B_P})$~\cite{Punzi:2003bu}, where $\epsilon$ is the signal efficiency in simulation, and $B_P$ is the number of \Xicp\Km\pim candidates in the mass region $6200 < m(\Xicp\Km\pim) < 6256\mev$, roughly matching the expected number of background events in the \Omegab mass window.
 Roughly $4\%$ of selected events contain more than one candidate and are removed.
 Finally, a kinematic fit~\cite{Hulsbergen:2005pu} is applied to the \Omegab decays to improve the mass resolution where the \Xicp candidate mass is constrained to its known value~\cite{PDG2020}, and the \Omegab candidate is constrained to originate from its associated PV, defined as the PV to which the impact parameter of the combination of two-track and $\Xicp$ candidate is the smallest.